 Spree killer Andrew Cunanan murders world-renowned Italian fashion designer Gianni Versace on the steps outside his Miami mansion.
-Versace was shot twice in the head, and Cunanan fled.
+Versace is shot twice in the head, and Cunanan flees the scene.

 With a massive FBI manhunt for Cunanan already underway, he drove down to Miami Beach and on July 11 was recognized by a fast-food employee who had seen his picture on the television show America’s Most Wanted.
 However, the police arrived too late, and four days later Cunanan shot Versace to death outside his South Beach mansion.
 Although Cunanan and Versace were both openly gay and ran in similar circles, the police failed to find evidence that they had ever met.

 Versace’s killing set off a nationwide manhunt for Cunanan, who was famous for his chameleon-like ability to look different in every picture taken of him.
 However, on July 23, the search ended just 40 blocks away from Versace’s home on a two-level houseboat that Cunanan had broken into.
 There, police found him dead from a self-inflicted bullet wound from the same gun that took the lives of two of his victims.
 He left no suicide note.